 - 3. Connect the grounding lug to earth ground in accordance with the local electrical code. - 4.
-Make sure that all extension cords are in good condition, are rated for outdoor use and have the proper amp and voltage ratings, and that they are equipped with proper plugs having grounding blades. - 5.
+Test the GFCI for proper operation. - 5.
+Make sure that all extension cords are in good condition, are rated for outdoor use and have the proper amp and voltage ratings, and that they are equipped with proper plugs having grounding blades. - 6.
 Make sure all tools and appliances have been turned off or are disconnected.